-- Attitudes to On-Line work: Matija has experienced the different cultural attitudes to working on-line versus face to face.
+- Attitudes to On-Line work: Matija has experienced different cultural attitudes to working online versus face to face.
 This has had an impact on her work.
-As stated in Part A of Question 9 Matija was not able to complete the Philippines job due to her client’s reluctance on using on-line communication (for example Zoom or TEAMS).
-Instead, she is currently working on analysing and mapping a company’s alignment of values and testing them with evidence which she can mainly do on-line from Australia.
+As stated in Part A of Question 9 Matija was not able to complete the Philippines job due to her client’s reluctance to use online communication (for example Zoom or TEAMS).
+Instead, she is currently working on analysing and mapping a company’s alignment of values and testing them with evidence which she can mainly do online from Australia.
 Matija’s preferred method of working is to collect all her data first and then analyse it.
-Due to the on-line nature of the work, she has had to compromise on her own personal “culture” and work on an incremental basis, that is work on a greater volume of smaller sets of data.
+Due to the online nature of the work, she has had to compromise on her own personal “culture” and work on an incremental basis, that is work on a greater volume of smaller sets of data.

 V. Volatility (for example COVID-19)

 Matija prefers to see volatility as “uncertainty” as the two go hand in hand.
 She thinks many people are either resistant to change or are accepting of change and therefore fairly adaptable.
 She sees herself as a very adaptable person.

 Author’s note- perhaps the way she sees herself is a result of her early life experiences.

 She did lose some business due to the pandemic but has replaced this with consulting.

 13. What lasting impact do you think it will have on your business?

 Matija believes there will be more uncertainty in the business for the foreseeable future and any new contract will need to allow for this.
 There will not be as much consistency in delivering projects and there will need to be an allowance for external circumstances.
 All her clients are from personal referrals, and she has never been out of work.
 She is used to having to work 7 days but at the moment she has a much lower level of work, which is not a bad thing.
 She currently is working on one large corporate project, one small start-up and one mentoring project.

 14. What have you learned from it that you will now implement in your business?